mariegrace31/blogApp/README.md

 ### Key Features <a name="key-features"></a>

 - List of posts
-- Lke and comment on posts
+- Like and comment on posts

 ### Future Features <a name="future-features"></a>
 - Add Devise